cybozu-go/moco/docs/design.md

 ### Tools

-- `kubectl-myso`: CLI to manipulate MySQL cluster.
+- `kubectl-moco`: CLI to manipulate MySQL cluster.
 It provides functionalities such as:
   - Change primary manually.
   - Port-forward to MySQL servers.
   - Execute SQL like `mysql -u -p` without a credential file on a local environment.